Pre-auction strategic communication: Model

 so each bidder has two possible messages $H>L.$ Suppose the seller observes the message profile $(H, L)$.
 Now the virtual type functions with respect to the seller's posteriors for the two bidders are:

 for the bidders sending $H$ and $L$, respectively.
 If the seller finds it profitable to run a mechanism after $(H,L)$ (so expected revenue from the auction is at least $c=1$), then a bidder of type $\tau$ cannot be indifferent between $H$ and $L$.
 In particular, if he reports $H$, he will always get 0 utility, as he will never get charged less than $\tau$ for the good in an optimal mechanism.
 But if he reports $L$, his virtual value will be higher than the other bidder whenever his opponent has value in $[\tau,\frac{\tau+2}{2}),$ and will thus be allocated the good in these states.
 Therefore a bidder of type $\tau$ must get strictly positive utility under $\sigma_i$ if the seller runs an auction after $(H,L).$ For $\sigma_i$ to be part of a symmetric equilibrium, a bidder with value $\tau$ must be indifferent between $H$ and $L$.
 This implies that $\tau$ must be such that the seller's revenue from running a mechanism at $(H,L)$ is less than $c=1,$ a requirement that immediately pushes $\tau$ below $1.$ On the other hand, the threshold must be high enough that the seller still finds it profitable to run an auction under the $(H,H)$ profile.
-Straightforward computation shows $\sigma_i$ is sustainable by thresholds roughly in the range $0.423\leq \tau\leq 0.854$, and the reserve chosen on path is $r=1.$ The seller's preferred equilibrium is the highest sustainable threshold, $\tau\approx 0.854$, as this minimizes the chance of auction failure and allows her to take her outside option in states where she wouldn't be able to under a lower threshold.
+Straightforward computation shows $\sigma_i$ is sustainable by thresholds roughly in the range $\frac 12< \tau\leq 0.854$, and the reserve chosen on path is $r=1.$ The seller's preferred equilibrium is the highest sustainable threshold, $\tau\approx 0.854$, as this minimizes the chance of auction failure and allows her to take her outside option in states where she wouldn't be able to under a lower threshold.

 Similar reasoning shows that for any candidate partitional equilibrium, where bidders sort into bins of the form $[1/2, a_1), [a_1,a_2),\dots, [a_n,2]$, the seller again cannot run the auction if she receives a message that one bidder is in $[a_n,2]$ and another is in $[a_{n-1},a_n),$ implying that the seller cannot run the auction unless both bidders report being in the top bin, $[a_n,2].$ Therefore the equilibrium is outcome-equivalent to one of the threshold equilibria described above.
+Of course, it is not obvious that only finitely many messages are used on-path in equilibrium, which is what Theorem \ref{myerson_characterization} shows is without loss of outcomes.